IntroPhylogenomics/ComputingFundamentals/Filesystems.md

 ## Hidden Files and Folders

 In Unix-based filesystems, you can keep some files and folders from showing up by default if you add a period, `.`, to the beginning of their names.
 These files are hidden.
 One common use for hidden files is to specify configuration settings for a program or system.
 These hidden files are usually stored in a user's home directory (e.g., `/Users/UserName/`).
 They can be revealed by listing a directory's contents using the `-a` flag - `ls -a`.

+## The PATH Variable

+Whenever you type a command in Terminal, the shell needs to know where to locate the program that tells it how to execute that command.
+As it turns out, every Terminal command is its own program!
+To find the relevant programs, the shell uses a special variable called `PATH`.
+In `PATH`, the shell stores a list of paths that it examines (in order) to look for any command you type.
+You can see this list of paths by typing

+`echo $PATH` - (we'll look into how this works later)

+When you type this command, you should see a list of absolute paths separated by `:`s.
+The directories where your typical Unix commands are stored have paths like `/bin`, `usr/bin`, and `usr/local/bin`.

+If you install new command-line software and want to be able to run it just by typing its name, the shell needs to be able to find it using `PATH`.
+You can make this possible in one of two ways:

+- (1) You can move a copy of the software to one of the folders already found in `PATH`
+- (2) You can add the folder where your software is located to `PATH`.

+To add a new folder to `PATH`, you can use a command like this

+`PATH=$PATH":/path/to/my/folder"`